ebouvier/UserCode/README.md

 This can be done in root:

     .L calib.C++
-    calib("date", "version", 0)
-    calib("date", "version", 1)
-    calib("date", "version", 2)
+    calib("date", "version", "decay", binning)

+Binning can be 0 for an unbinned fit, 2 for a binned fit, and 1 in between.
 Results are stored in the `date/version/CalibEl`, `date/version/CalibMu`, and `date/version/CalibAll` folders.
 Fits can be binned or unbinned.

 ### Perform a combine template fit